TUFH2026

 • 09:30 AM – 10:00 AM Keynote Address by Mark Williams, BSN, RN-BC, Board Chair, Woods System of Care

-• 10:00 AM – 10:30 AM Keynote Address by Frances Hughes, RN, BA, MA, DNurs, CNZM, Registered Nurse and General Manager of Oceania Healthcare Nursing and Clinical.
+• 10:00 AM – 10:30 AM Keynote Address by Frances Hughes, RN, BA, MA, DNurs, CNZM – Registered Nurse; Disability and Mental Health Clinical Advisor; Chair, Mental Health Assurance Group, Ministry of Health New Zealand

 • 10:30 AM – 11:30 AM ECHO Session